ashvardanian/usearch-binary/README.md

-# Optimizing Binary Vector Search with USearch
+# Exploring Bit-Level Vector Search

 The ultimate compressed vector representation is a vector of individual bits, as opposed to more common 32-bit `f32` floats and 8-bit `i8` integers.
 That representation is natively supported by [USearch](https://github.com/unum-cloud/usearch), but given the tiny size of the vectors, more optimizations can be explored to scale to larger datasets.